 Paediatric Precision Medicine (PPM) will transform children’s health care in New South Wales (NSW) by bringing precision medicine to all children with cancer and rare genetic diseases.
 By leveraging game-changing technologies and integrating research with clinical care, it will enable children across the state access to cutting-edge treatments and truly personalised care, no matter how rare or complex their condition.

-The Luminesce Alliance Paediatric Precision Medicine program is made up of 6 streams across pre-clinical, clinical and health systems research, which together will build capacity and enable new technologies to be integrated into personalised clinical care.
+The Luminesce Alliance Paediatric Precision Medicine Program is made up of a series of project streams across pre-clinical, clinical and health systems research, which together will build capacity and enable new technologies to be integrated into personalised clinical care.

 What is precision medicine?